What is Wrong with Perplexity for Long-context Language Modeling?: Experiments

 \textbf{Experimental Setup.} We primarily use Llama-2-7B \citep{touvron2023llama} as the base model to perform long-context finetuning.
 We also conduct experiments on Mistral-7B-v0.1 \citep{jiang2023mistral} and Llama-2-13B.
 We use PG-19 \citep{raecompressive2019}, a book dataset sourced from a library, and Pile-arxiv \citep{gao2020pile}, a dataset consisting of Arxiv papers, as the training dataset.
 The training sequences are organized to be the context length with 32k tokens.
 For the calculation of LongCE, we set $\gamma=5$ in Equation \ref{eq:longce-influence} and use the same sliding window approach as described in Section \ref{subsec:exp-longppl} to improve training efficiency.
 The context length of $\boldsymbol{s}_i$ is set to be $K=4096$.
 We fine-tune the base models with Entropy-aware Adjusted Base Frequency (EABF) \citep{zhang2024extending} and Position Interpolation (PI) \citep{chen2023extending}.
 Specifically, EABF applies a scaling mechanism to the attention and uses a higher base frequency for RoPE, while PI linearly downscales the position indices of the input tokens.
 These methods can significantly accelerate the convergence speed of long-context fine-tuning and have been widely adopted in many LLMs \citep{yang2024qwen2, dubey2024llama, chenclex}.
 Detailed training setups are available in Appendix \ref{subsec:longce-appendix}.

-\textbf{LongCE Outperforms CE in Various Settings.} As shown in Table \ref{tab: LongCE}, we present the long-context capabilities of models fine-tuned with LongCE loss and CE loss under different fine-tuning strategies and training datasets.
+\textbf{LongCE Outperforms CE in Various Settings.} As shown in Table \ref{tab: LongCE}, we present the long-context capabilities of models fine-tuned with LongCE loss and CE loss under different fine-tuning strategies and training datasets (see fine-grained results of LongBench in Appendix \ref{subsec:fine-grained results}).
 We also test the effectiveness of LongCE using different base models in Table \ref{tab:longce-different-model}.
 We find that models fine-tuned with LongCE loss consistently outperform those fine-tuned with CE loss across nearly all settings.
 This suggests that the LongCE loss, with its re-weighting strategy based on long-context token importance, can be applied as a plug-and-play module which can effectively improve the model’s long-context performance.
-We also provide fine-grained results in Appendix \ref{subsec:fine-grained results} to illustrate the specific task domains in which LongCE outperforms the baseline.
+To demonstrate the model's performance when the context length is over 32K, we provide the Needle-in-a-Haystack \citep{Kamradt2023niah} evaluation results in Appendix \ref{subsec:niah}, which leads to similar conclusions.
+Besides, empirical results in Appendix \ref{subsec:non-long-context} demonstrate that LongCE does not cause any additional loss in the model’s performance on normal-length tasks.

 \textbf{Training Efficiency. } In addition to the performance improvement brought by the LongCE loss, we also pay attention to the changes in training efficiency.
 In LongCE, we need an extra forward pass to calculate the probability under short context $P_{\theta}(x_i|\boldsymbol{s}_i)$, which introduces additional computation costs.
-By using a sliding window technique (detailed in Appendix \ref{subsec:longppl-appendix}), the computational overhead of training the model with LongCE is controlled to about 80\% that of training with CE loss.
-In most settings shown in Table \ref{tab: LongCE}, the model trained with LongCE outperforms the model trained with CE, even when the latter is trained for twice as many steps.
-Additionally, we visualize in Figure \ref{fig:wall-clock} how the long-context performance of models fine-tuned with LongCE and CE changes over the course of training time.
-Most of the time, fine-tuning with LongCE loss is also a more efficient method.
+By using a sliding window technique (as detailed in Appendix \ref{subsec:longppl-appendix}), the computational overhead of training the model with LongCE is controlled to about 80\% that of training with CE loss.
+We visualize in Figure \ref{fig:wall-clock} how the long-context performance of models fine-tuned with LongCE and CE changes over the course of training time.
+Most of the time, fine-tuning with LongCE loss is a more efficient method.
+Additionally, in Appendix \ref{subsec:ablation}, we find that by changing the hyperparameters of LongCE, \ie the short context-length $K$ and the sliding window length $d$, this overhead can be further reduced to 36\%, with almost no loss in model performance.